 Automations

-Automations let you schedule recurring AI-powered tasks within your workspace.
-Define a prompt, pick a schedule, and EM Kit runs it automatically — producing reports, summaries, or alerts using your workspace data and connected integrations.
+Automations let you run AI-powered tasks within your workspace.
+Define a prompt, pick a trigger — a recurring schedule or a manual Run now button — and EM Kit executes it using your workspace data and connected integrations to produce reports, summaries, or alerts.

 Requirements